 To say academic article publishing is competitive is an understatement.
 Often described as publish or perish, university researchers are under huge pressure to get their articles written and into the world.
 With career success dependent on having a rock-solid publishing history, it can be scary to get started.
-Having just delivered my 100th presentation on how to get published, I like to think I know a thing or two about getting your academic articles and research into the right journal.
+Having just delivered over 100 presentations on how to get published, I’d like to think I know a thing or two about getting your academic articles and research into the right journal.

 - Google ‘How to publish an academic article’ and you get 8,020,000 hits